-1. Identify or require that the Data Owner identify the type(s) of data handled by each agency IT system.

-2. Determine or require that the Data Owner determine whether each type of data is also subject to other regulatory requirements.
+- Identify or require that the Data Owner identify the type(s) of data handled by each agency IT system.
+Types of data handled by the agencies could include, but are not limited to: personally identifiable information, medical information, banking or credit card information, tax information, legal or investigative information, or intellectual property. - 2.
+Determine or require that the Data Owner determine whether each type of data is also subject to other regulatory requirements.